Hospoghosyan/Kayak_Airfare_Scraping_and_Analysis/README.md

 3. How do layovers impact overall travel time and price?

-4.What are the price trends and seasonal changes for both directions?
+4. What are the price trends and seasonal changes for both directions?

-5.What are the most profitable airlines?
+5. What are the most profitable airlines?

 ## Project Structure